OpenDataServices/os4d/README.md

 The following instructions assume you have [Python 3.10](https://www.python.org/downloads/) or newer installed on your machine.

-You can use either `pyenv`, `python3-venv` or a Python environment manager of your choice:
+You can use either [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), `python3-venv` or a Python environment manager of your choice:

 ##### pyenv

-1. Install [pyenv](https://github.com/pyenv/pyenv).
+1. Install [pyenv](https://github.com/pyenv/pyenv) and the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin.
 The [pyenv installer](https://github.com/pyenv/pyenv-installer) is recommended.
-1. Create a virtual environment.
+1. Create a virtual environment:

    ```bash
    pyenv virtualenv os4d
    ```

-1. Activate the virtual environment
+1. Activate the virtual environment:

    ```bash
    pyenv activate os4d
    ```

 1. Set the local application-specific virtual environment.
-Once set, navigating to the `os4d` directory will automatically activate the environment.
+Once set, navigating to the `os4d` directory will automatically activate the environment:

    ```bash
    pyenv local os4d